 Is Everything On And Charged?

 Let’s start with the basics.
 Is your Mac on?
 Is Bluetooth switched on?
 Is the Magic Mouse charged?
 If your mouse uses removable batteries, consider checking and replacing them as well.

 Basically, go over the fundamental things that may seem too basic to overlook.
-It might feel a little basic, but you’d hate to spend a lot of time troubleshooting the problem only to realize it was as simply as toggling the power switch on your mouse.
+It might feel a little basic, but you’d hate to spend a lot of time troubleshooting the problem only to realize it was as simple as toggling the power switch on your mouse.

 Which is also something you should do as part of basic troubleshooting.
-Toggle the power switch on the mouse on and off, check whether the LED light flashes as expected.
+Toggle the power switch on the mouse on and off, and check whether the LED light flashes as expected.
 If not, and you have replaced or charged the battery, you might need to get in touch with Apple.

 Is It The Magic Mouse?

 Don’t assume that it’s the mouse at fault.
 Try to narrow the problem down to the particular mouse or the computer with which you’re trying to use it.
 Connect the Magic Mouse to another compatible device to see if the problem persists.